chandanhpcic/docs/source/development/api/core/firmware.rst

 Firmware
 ~~~~~~~~
-OPNsense has several API calls to get and set the firmware configuration:
+Reticen8 has several API calls to get and set the firmware configuration:

 .. csv-table::
    :header: "Method", "Module", "Controller", "Command", "Parameters"